vjdeshmukhgit/nftsgit/readme-scripts.md

    1. The git location will be at location - C:\Users\**username**\AppData\Local\Programs\Git\mingw64
    1. Copy the downloaded make.exe to **bin** folder
 1. Copy the openShift_rsa file to the **.ssh** folder located in c:\users\**username** folder
+1. Verify the terraform.tfstate file is removed if it exists in the folder /infrastruture

 ## Instructions for deploying the solution in an AWS account